ansys/ansys-templates/doc/source/user_guide/templating.rst

 --------------------------------

 Start by creating a new directory in ``src/ansys/templates/`` with the name of the new family of templates.
-For example, let us name it ``src/ansys/templates/new_family``:
+For example, let's name it ``src/ansys/templates/new_family``:

 .. code:: bash